Applications are closed

 - All entries must declare any legal complaints, defamation actions, contempt of court actions, suppression orders, challenges to the accuracy, corrections or claims of plagiarism, relevant to the work at the time of entry.

-- Successful applicants must be able to participate in all of the fellowship retreats, which in 2021 will be run in a COVID-safe manner, scheduled for 16 and 17 February (digital), 27 and 28 April (digital) and 8 and 9 June (location TBC).
+- Successful applicants must be able to participate in all of the fellowship retreats, which in 2021 will be run in a COVID-safe manner, scheduled for Saturday February 20 and Sunday February 21, 2021, Tuesday April 27 and Wednesday April 28, 2021, and Tuesday June 8, 2021.

-- If we are able to run the third retreat in person, travel and accommodation costs will be covered for those needing to travel interstate for the fellowship program.
+- For in-person retreats, travel and accommodation costs will be covered for those needing to travel interstate for the Fellowship program.

 - Successful applicants must demonstrate a willingness to organise and promote Our Watch visiting their newsroom to deliver a two-hour training session with their colleagues so their learnings can be shared with others.